tzgued/laravel-angular-skeleton/README.md

 - Install tools needed inside the containers

 ### 4 - SSH into container
+> This and the rest of the steps could be automated but I didn't for the perpose of learning and knowing what's happening :)

 Now we have our main container tha has all what needed to run the app: apache, php, node, angular CLI, ...
 We need to ssh into the container and install composer and npm dependencies.